wordofwarning/wordofwarning.org/current/2013-domestic/evans/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
-SHORT COPY
+Stories of Southern Comfort, dancing drag queens and singing cicadas from the sticky heat of Atlanta, Georgia.

-**Please note: this is a show for maximum 9 people, lasting approximately 50 minutes.**
+**Please note: this is a show for maximum 9 people, lasting approximately 50-60 minutes.**

 ####Venue + Booking Details
 Dates: Saturday 16 + Sunday 17 November 2013, 2pm + 5pm + 8pm